RawTherapee/RawPedia/content/Local_Adjustments/index.md

 working in Neutral mode.
 You can (must) activate :

 - Highlight reconstruction: which has a very strong impact on the calculation of the White point (WP linear).
+In most cases, prefer 'Color propagation' - with or without Clip out-of-gamut colors depending on the nature of the image.
 - Denoise - if necessary,
-- White Balance: prefer Auto - Temperature correlation,
+- White Balance: prefer Auto - Temperature correlation, in most cases except for illuminants, which are far from daylight or blackbody.
 - Capture Sharpening and Raw functions.
 - Toggle histogram and data display to 'Working profile - linear' mode.